Skip to content

 Parameter Name Parameter Type Required Parameter Description

-globalContext object No Add custom tags
+globalContext object No Adds custom tags

 offlinePakcage boolean No Supported only by Android, whether to use offline packaging or uni mini program, default false.
 Detailed explanation see Difference between Android Cloud Packaging and Offline Packaging

+enableLimitWithDbSize boolean No Enable limiting data size using db, default 100MB, unit Byte.
+Larger databases increase disk pressure, default not enabled.
 Note: Enabling this will make Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount ineffective.
 Supported by SDK versions 0.2.0 and above

 dbCacheLimit number No DB cache limit size.
 Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.2.0 and above

+dbDiscardStrategy string No Sets the data discard rule in the database.
 Discard strategy: discard discards new data (default), discardOldest discards old data.
 Supported by SDK versions 0.2.0 and above

 RUM Configuration